 Protein is the most thermogenic macronutrient.
 In other words, we burn the most energy (calories), turning it into usable fuel (ATP).
 Interestingly, we can burn as much as 25-35% energy from protein during this process!
 In comparison, we only lose around 3-10% of energy from fats and carbs turning it into usable fuel.

-Additionally, the amino acids that make up protein are the most satiating nutrients, which means it might be hard to eat more if you only focus on protein.
+Additionally, the amino acids that makeup protein are the most satiating nutrients, so it might be hard to eat more if you only focus on protein.
 High-carb and high-fat foods contain fewer amino acids, which are critical for satiety.
 Hence, eating a higher percentage of protein will make it hard to consume more calories.
 Conversely, consuming less protein will make it easier to consume more energy.